 One had to immerse oneself in one’s surroundings and intensely study nature or one’s subject to understand how to recreate it.

 An Enchanting Visit

 At first glance, one might expect to see a sleepy village.
 On the contrary!
 Market day falls on a Sunday morning in Lurs, which means the community breathes life amid a busy peddler hubbub while overhead the village’s ancient clock tower shadows with alluring enchantment.

 The quaint setting appears pristine.
 Traditional French shutters adorned with potted flowers and wayward vines blend in amongst old doors and well-worn cobblestone paths.
 To the average sightseer or photographer, Lurs’ rustic flavor might appeal, but to the serious historian, the draw of medieval history, predating Roman influence bombards the mind with awe-inspiring imagination.

 It is no coincidence that, on all four sides, in all four corners, the borders of the Roman Empire stopped where wine could no longer be made.

 Ancient Roman History

 Most historians believe the emperor Charlemagne established Lurs while in pursuit to unify church and state.
 But long before the papal acquisition, there was a settlement situated atop the hillside; descendants of the original location of Lurs—or in Latin “Alaunium”—sacked by barbarians in the 5th century.

 Evidence of the mighty Roman Empire stands nearby in the village of Ganagobie.
-Here, the Pont Romaine de Lurs long since erected, a well-preserved bridge still used to date, which had connected in the north from Sisteron to the south, leading from Lurs to Cereste before joining in northern Spain.
+Here you can see the Pont Romaine de Lurs long since erected; it's a well-preserved bridge still used to date, which had connected in the north from Sisteron to the south, leading from Lurs to Cereste before joining in northern Spain.